Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

-Here, $Z$ is the partition function of the system.
-As an example, the magnetization in the $\mu$-direction and photon number normalized by the number $N$ of spins of the system at finite temperature are defined, respectively as
+Here, $m$ is the magnetization of the system in the $\mu$ direction, and $n$ is the photon number normalized by the number of spins ($N$), which corresponds to the square of the normalized cavity electromagnetic field in the thermodynamic limit ($N \to \infty$) as seen later in Eq.~\eqref{n}.

-In this paper, we first show that, in general, the coupling between spins and photons can be divided into two contributions: long-range\del{,} fully connected spin-spin interactions mediated by photons and quasi-particles that behave as free bosons.